Italy - Market Overview

-- Italy is the world’s eighth largest economy, the fourth largest EU economy and ranks 12th in the EU for per capita GDP.
+- Italy is the world’s eighth largest economy, the third largest EU economy and ranks 12th in the EU for per capita GDP.
 Source: Eurostat

-- Two-way trade between Canada and Italy totalled C$12 billion in 2018, making Italy the 8th-largest global merchandise trading partner and Canada's 3rd most important in the EU.
+- Two-way trade between Canada and Italy totalled C$13.1 billion in 2021, making Italy the eighth largest global merchandise-trading partner and Canada's second most important in the EU.
 Source: Statistics Canada

-- In 2018, Canadian exports of goods totaled $3.04 billion, making Italy the 13th-largest export market in the world and the 6th-largest in Europe.
-Pharmaceutical products, machinery and mineral fuels and oils rank among the top 3 products Canada exported to Italy.
+- In 2021, Canadian exports of goods totaled $2.6 billion, making Italy the 15th largest export market in the world and the seventh largest in Europe.
+Pharmaceuticals, cereals and machinery rank among the top three products Canada exported to Italy.
 Source: Statistics Canada

-- Canadian imports of goods from Italy totaled $8.98 billion in 2018.
-Machinery, vehicles (parts, motors) and beverages rank among the top three items.
+- Canadian imports of goods from Italy totaled $10.4 billion in 2021.
+Machinery, beverages and pharmaceutical products rank among the top three items.
 Source: Statistics Canada

 - Canada is one of the Italian National Research Council’s four priority countries for collaboration worldwide.